 How Can I Delete and Remove Cookies?

 Cookies are maintained by your web browser, so the method for deleting them will vary depending on which browser you are using.
-The method for how to clear cookies is listed below.
+The methods for how to clear cookies are listed below.

 Choose 'Preferences...' on the 'Settings' or 'Edit' menu (Windows) or the Safari menu (MacOS), then open the 'Privacy' tab and click the 'Details...' button.
 Individual cookies can be deleted by selecting them and clicking 'Remove' or they can all be deleted by clicking 'Remove All'.

 Apple iOS (iPhone, iPad)

 From the home screen tap the 'Settings' icon, then choose 'Safari'.
 Tap the 'Clear Cookies' option to delete all cookies, and confirm by tapping 'Clear'.

 Start Chrome, then open the options menu and scroll down to 'Settings', followed by 'Site setttings'.

 To view and delete cookies, select 'Data stored' - you will see a list of all the sites which have stored cookies on your device.
 Tapping a website name will give more details and an option to delete the data, or you can choose to 'Clear all data'.

 In earlier versions of Android Chrome, choose 'Privacy' (under 'Advanced').
 If there is a 'Clear Browsing Data' option, select it - otherwise it can be found by pressing the options menu button (three dots) again.
 You can now choose to delete cookies, browsing history and/or internet cache.

 Tap the 'Internet' icon to start the browser, then press the phone's menu button.
 From the list of options, choose 'More', and then select 'Settings', then 'Privacy and Security'.
 Scroll down the resulting list and tap on 'Clear all cookie data' to remove all cookies.